ReadyResearchers/cmpsc-600-fall-2022-and-spring-2023-senior-thesis-donizk/thesis.md

 #### tidyverse

-One of the packages used most prevalently throughout the project was `Tidyverse`, which is an integrated unit/distribution of sub packages, all with specific functionalities meant to support data analysis in a uniform way.
-In particular, the sub-packages used in this project include dplyr and ggplot2. dplyr specifically supports the manipulation of a dataset in order to filter through data in order to extrapolate more specific information from other variables.
+One of the packages used most prevalently throughout the project was [`Tidyverse`](https://www.tidyverse.org/), which is an integrated unit/distribution of sub packages, all with specific functionalities meant to support data analysis in a uniform way [@tidy].
+In particular, the sub-package used in this project include dplyr. [dplyr](https://dplyr.tidyverse.org/) specifically supports the manipulation of a dataset in order to filter through data in order to extrapolate more specific information from other variables [@dplyr].
 This allows any unneccessary information to be left out of the analysis, in order to focus on insights about the topics of interest.
 This project leverages the filter() and count() functions from the dplyr package to support data manipulation.
-The ggplot2 package from tidyverse supports data visualization by allowing the creation of a variety of high quality graphics.
-Plots are constructed in ggplot using a data source, a declared x and y variable (coordinates), and a selected way of representing data points (referred to as geoms), based on the "grammar of graphics".
-In this project, the plots constructed either used points on the plot or as grouped bars to represent data.

 #### shiny and shinydashboard

-In order to actually implement a data analysis dashboard, I chose to employ the use of `shiny` and `shinydashboard` packages in tandem in order to support the development of an interactive web dashboard written in R. A nice feature of the packages are that they provide the structure for a standalone dashboard, while also executing the necessary code to fill the dashboard with visualizations and other relevant output for the project.
+In order to actually implement a data analysis dashboard, I chose to employ the use of [`shiny`](https://shiny.rstudio.com/) and [`shinydashboard`](https://rstudio.github.io/shinydashboard/) packages in tandem in order to support the development of an interactive web dashboard written in R [@shiny] & [@shinydash].
+A nice feature of the packages are that they provide the structure for a standalone dashboard, while also executing the necessary code to fill the dashboard with visualizations and other relevant output for the project.

 #### plotly

-`plotly` is an R package that supports the creation of interactive graphs using the open-source graphing library written in Javascript, plotly.js.
+[`plotly`](https://plotly.com/r/getting-started/#:~:text=plotly%20is%20an%20R%20package,locally%20through%20the%20htmlwidgets%20framework.) is an R package that supports the creation of interactive graphs using the open-source graphing library written in Javascript, plotly.js [@plot].
 This specific package was employed to embed an element of interactivity to the existing ggplot visualizations, specifically through letting users scroll over data points to see the exact reported values, as well as to zoom and pan over values in a relatively simple way.

 #### RSQLite

-`RSQLite` is a driver for R used to connect database interface (DBI) and database engine of SQLite to R. Through the use of this package, the SQLite database created to house the data from IPUMS is accessible for use throughout the R code in the project.
+[`RSQLite`](https://cran.r-project.org/web/packages/RSQLite/vignettes/RSQLite.html#:~:text=RSQLite%20is%20a%20DBI%2Dcompatible,library(DBI)) is a driver for R used to connect database interface (DBI) and database engine of SQLite to R [@rsql] & [@rsqlite].
+Through the use of this package, the SQLite database created to house the data from IPUMS is accessible for use throughout the R code in the project.
 As this package was made to be compliant with the DBI package, many of the common functions employed throughout the project are available in both packages.
 These functions include dbConnect(), dbGetQuery(), and dbDisconnect(). dbConnect() is used to establish a connection to the SQLite database, while dbDisconnect() is used to close the connection after use. dbGetQuery() is used to fetch data from the database based on specifics provided in the query that's passed in as an argument to the function.

 #### rsconnect and shinyapps.io